 Do Your Best

-I’m a writer, a home cook, a gardener and a novice photographer (that should be obvious, since I take all the photos on this blog).
-I’m busy and not young.
-I take shortcuts because I have to.
-I’m careful to keep chemicals out of my home and my family’s diet, but I don’t have time to fuss with long lists of ingredients or elaborate preparations.
-I create food that tastes great and can be eaten by everyone in my family.
-We’re healthy now in large part because of what we eat.
+I’m a writer, a home cook and a novice photographer (that should be obvious, since I take all the photos on this blog).
+I also garden when I can.
+I try very hard to keep chemicals out of my home and my family’s diet.
+I love to eat delicious meals, but don’t have time to fuss with long lists of ingredients or elaborate preparations.
+I create food that tastes great and can be eaten by everyone in my family, all of whom are healthy now, in large part because of our allergy friendly home and diet.

-PLEASE NOTE: This blog does not address life-threatening allergies or celiac disease, both of which require avoidance of allergens at the molecular level.
+This blog does not address life-threatening food allergies or celiac disease, both of which require avoidance of allergens at the molecular level.
 My family avoids eating gluten, dairy and other foods because of non-life-threatening food allergies.
 If your allergies are life-threatening, please seek guidance from a licensed health professional.